dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/model.md

 ASP.NET Core is built with [dependency injection](xref:fundamentals/dependency-injection).
 Services, such as the EF Core database context, are registered with dependency injection during application startup.
 Components that require these services (such as Razor Pages) are provided these services via constructor parameters.
 The constructor code that gets a database context instance is shown later in the tutorial.

 The scaffolding tool automatically created a database context and registered it with the dependency injection container.

-Examine the *Program.cs* file.
-The highlighted line was added by the scaffolder:

-The following highlighted code is added to the *Program.cs* file:
+The following highlighted code is added to the *Program.cs* file by the scaffolder:

 [!code-csharp[](~/tutorials/razor-pages/razor-pages-start/sample/RazorPagesMovie60/Program.cs?name=snippet_all&highlight=9)]